 That's what happened to me.
 When I visited on day one of my King Island trip there were a couple of stinky blue cheeses missing from the tasting room.
 I went back a few days later and found they had been restocked.
-Of course I then had to re-taste many of the others, so I could make proper comparisons.
+Of course I then had to re-taste some of the others, so I could make proper comparisons.

-King Island Dairy - the dairy's website, which shows all their cheeses.
+King Island Dairy - the dairy's website, which shows all their cheeses

 The King Island Dairy story: the island, the people, the dairy - the Youtube version of the video shown in the tasting centre